yegor256/blog/_posts/2023/aug/2023-08-29-ai-for-software-engineering.md

 **Appraise**.
 They will observe the activity of every programmer and will appraise their productivity.
 The results will be published directly to GitHub issues or perhaps sent to project managers by email.
+In the end, they will decide who of us humans are more valuable to their projects.

 I'm thankful to ChatGPT for helping me build this list.